Social housing rent

 What is affordable rent?

 These rents may be higher than those we've charged in the past and the extra income we get will be used to help develop new homes for those in housing need.
+Our affordable rent policy is based on local earnings rather than a percentage of the market which often means that it’s considerably lower than 80% of the local market.

-The rent we charge will be no more than 80% of the market rent value, but may be lower depending on location.
+The rent we charge will be no more than 80% of the market rent value but may be lower depending on location.
 This means that homes will remain more affordable than renting privately.

 Will the rent stay the same throughout my tenancy?